Learning Invariant Representations under General Interventions on the Response: Discussion

 To deal with general interventions on the response, we introduce the IMP that allows for an alternative form of invariance when the traditional invariance principle fails.
 We provide explicit characterizations of the IMP under different intervention settings and provide asymptotic generalization error analysis for both the discrete environment and the more challenging continuous environment settings, supported by our empirical studies.

 Our work is motivated by allowing general interventions on the response, and it can be extended into several directions.
 First, we observe a connection between the IMP and self-supervised learning schemes (e.g.,~\cite{devlin2018bert} from natural language processing).
 Specifically, the prediction of $X_{k}$ using $X_{R}$ corresponds to the pretext (or pretrained) task, and the linear relation in the IMP solves the downstream prediction task.
 We believe that methods developed through causal modeling including our IMP method will bring new opportunities for self-supervised learning.
-The computation complexity of the proposed algorithm is high due to the exhaustive search steps.
-Thus computation efficient approaches (e.g., randomly exploring the search space) will enable extensions to larger network settings.
+We have discussed several heuristic approaches to alleviate the computation complexity issue; it would be worthwhile to analyze such methods and provide theoretical guarantees (e.g., exploiting sparsity beyond the setting in~\cite{du2023generalized}).
 Our asymptotic analysis of the generalization error is developed given that IMPs are correctly identified.
 It would be interesting to further analyze the consistency of the set of IMPs $\hat{\mathcal{I}}$ identified by the proposed algorithms or new efficient algorithms.

 \begin{appendices}